Project

 Actions #16

-Updated by Einar Gislason about 7 years ago
+Updated by Einar Gislason over 8 years ago

 I'm not sure, but I suspect this issue has had the unfortunate consequence of making our pages fail the JS validation each time they're saved.